Wudangquan: Fu-style Wudangquan

 Fu Zhensong worked the rest of his life to develop Fu-style Wudangquan.
 The system included exercises, empty hand and weapons sets in tai chi, baguazhang, xingyiquan—and Fu Zhensong's well-documented, signature forms: liangyiquan, Dragon Palm baguazhang and Dragon Palm bagua push hands (most of which he created in the 1940s); the famous but extremely rare Wudang Sword techniques were embodied in Fu's progression of Taiji Sword, to Seven Star Sword, to Bagua Cyclone Broadsword, and finally, Flying Dragon Bagua Sword forms.
 In his lifetime, Fu had many notable students, including General Sun Pao Gung and Lin Chao Zhen.
-Fu's oldest son, Fu Yonghui, became Fu's prodigal son.
+Fu's oldest son, Fu Yonghui, became Fu's protégé.
 Yonghui grew up among many of the greatest martial artists in the Golden Era of Martial Arts in China.
 Yonghui learned well from his father and the other great masters.
 He practiced hard, and began developing Fu-style Wudangquan even more.
 Yonghui had two top students: his son, (Victor) Fu Shenglong, and Bow Sim Mark (the mother and teacher of Donnie Yen).